Logan (Iroquois leader)

 Logan the Orator (c.
 1723 – 1780) was a Cayuga orator and war leader born of one of the Six Nations of the Haudenosaunee Confederacy.
-After his 1760s move to the Ohio Country, he became affiliated with the Mingo, a tribe formed from Seneca, Cayuga, Lenape and other remnant peoples.
+After his 1760s move to the Ohio Country, he became affiliated with the Mingo, a collective term for Seneca, Cayuga, Lenape and other League peoples in Ohio.
 He took revenge for family members killed by Virginian long knives in 1774 in what is known as the Yellow Creek Massacre.
 His actions against settlers on the frontier helped spark Dunmore's War later that year.

 Logan became known for a speech, later known as Logan's Lament, which he reportedly delivered after the war.
 Scholars dispute important details about Logan, including his original name and whether the words of Logan's Lament were his.

 Identity debate

 Scholars agree that Logan was a son of Chief Shikellamy, an important diplomat for the Haudenosaunee Confederacy.
 But, as anthropologist Anthony F. C. Wallace has written, "Which of Shikellamy's sons was Logan the orator has been a matter of dispute."
 Logan the orator has been variously identified as Tah-gah-jute, Tachnechdorus (also spelled "Tachnedorus" and "Taghneghdoarus"), Soyechtowa, Tocanioadorogon, the "Great Mingo", James Logan, and John Logan.

 The name "Tah-gah-jute" was popularized in an 1851 book by Brantz Mayer entitled Tah-gah-jute: or Logan and Cresap.
 However, historian Francis Jennings wrote that Mayer's book was "erroneous from the first word of the title."
 He identified Logan as James Logan, also known as Soyechtowa and Tocanioadorogon.
 Historians who agree that Logan the orator was not named "Tah-gah-jute" sometimes identify him as Tachnechdorus.
 But Jennings identifies Tachnechdorus as Logan the orator's older brother.